Skip to content

 • Accounting: track how much CPU and memory a group has consumed.

-• Control: pause, checkpoint, or restart a process group.
+• Control: freeze, kill, or checkpoint a process group.

-Namespaces (2002–present): Linux namespaces wrap a global resource so that processes within the namespace get their own isolated instance.
-A process in a PID namespace sees a different set of process IDs than the host; a process in a network namespace has its own network interfaces, routing table, and firewall rules.
+Namespaces (2002-present): Linux namespaces wrap a global resource so that processes within the namespace see their own isolated instance of it.
 There are currently eight namespace types in the Linux kernel:

 NamespaceWhat it isolates